IainIsCreative/awesome-robot-combat/readme.md

 - [SCRC Kilobots Facebook Group](https://www.facebook.com/groups/Kilobots/) — The Facebook Group for the SCRC, based in Saskatoon.
 - [Sparc Tools Forum](http://sparc.tools/forum/index.php) — The Sparc Tools forum boards, part of the [Standardised Procedures for the Advancement of Robot Combat (SPARC)](http://sparc.tools/).
 - [Bristol Bot Builders Facebook Group](https://www.facebook.com/groups/BristolBotBuilders/) — The Bristol Bot Builders Facebook group based in Bristol, England.
+- [Robot Wars 101](http://www.robotwars101.org/) — A hub for robot combat, with information for building antweights and a forum board for discussing fighting robots.
+- [Arizona Robot Combat (ARC)](https://www.facebook.com/groups/ArizonaRoboticCombat/) — A Facebook Group for robot combtatants and organisers in the state of Arizona.
+- [Michigan Combat Robotics](https://www.facebook.com/groups/1776490859290067/) — A Facebook Group for robot builders in the state of Michigan.

 ## Books

 Recommended books for learning about and how to build fighting robots.

 - [Riobotz Combat Robot Tutorial](https://www.amazon.com/RioBotz-Combat-Tutorial-Antonio-Meggiolaro/dp/1448697050/ref=sr_1_1?ie=UTF8&qid=1549213075&sr=8-1&keywords=riobotz) — a robot combat build manual by Team Riobotz.
-[Also available in PDF format.]()
+[Also available in PDF format.](https://www.riobotz.com/riobotz-combot-tutorial)
 - [Robot Wars: Build Your Own Robot](https://www.amazon.co.uk/Robot-Wars-Manual-Haynes-Manuals/dp/1785211862/ref=sr_1_6?ie=UTF8&qid=1549213153&sr=8-6&keywords=robot+wars) — A manual by James and Grant Cooper going over robot combat design and build, as well as full lessons on building various fighting robots.

 ## Robot Combat Inspiration